.

 entity.noun,.plural.entities.

-anything real in itself having individual.existence.in reality, such as in the mind where what's in the mind, comes into the physical world; the fact of existence; something that exists as a particular and discrete.unit; being; a man, woman or child; an individual; a ghost; the existence of something
+anything real in itself having individual.existence.in reality, such as in the mind where what's in the mind, comes into the physical world; the fact of existence; something that exists as a particular and discrete.unit; a being; a sentient man, woman or child; a sentient individual, ghost, angel or other non terrestrial

 entomology.noun,.plural.entomologies